arotem3/numerics/documentation.md

 The parameters `wolfe_c1`, `wolfe_c2` are the traditional paramters of the strong wolfe conditions:
 $f(x_k + \alpha_k p_k) \leq f(x_k) + c_1 \alpha_k p_k^T\nabla f(x_k)$ and $-p_k^T\nabla f(x_k + \alpha_k p_k) \leq -c_2 p_k^T\nabla f(x_k)$.
 The default values are `wolfe_c1 = 1e-4` and `wolfe_c2 = 0.9`.

-The parameter `wolfe_scale` is used in the line minimization step to determing $\alpha_k$ satisfying the Wolfe conditions.
-We constrain `0 <= wolfe_scale <= 1`, a value closer to 1 allows for slower but potentially more accurate line minimization.
-The default value is 0.5.

 **note:** like Broyden's method, `bfgs()` stores the inverse hessian in memory, this may become inneficient in space and time when the problem is sufficiently large.

 ### Limited Memory BFGS